AlouiLouai/express-react-graphql/Readme.md

 Provide detailed installation instructions.
 Include any dependencies that need to be installed and how to set up your environment.

+- create a nodemon.json file at the root
+- past the structure from nodemon.exemple.json
+- replace with your custom credentials

 ```bash
 # Clone the repository
 git clone https://github.com/AlouiLouai/express-react-graphql